MooersLab/MooersLab/README.md

 ### Experimental designs for crystal growth
 We provide easy and fast-to-deploy experimental designs for crystallization setups in Excel workbooks.
 These designs take three minutes to customize for your experimental needs.
-Plots of the results against factor level for each factor are automatically generated, thereby saving the users many hours of tedious coding of the plots of the data for each crystallization tray.
+Plots of the results against factor level for each factor are automatically generated, thereby saving the users many hours of tedious coding of the data plots for each crystallization tray.
 These workbooks could be adapted to other kinds of experiments.

 The OFAT experiments are often used to screen for active factors.